Are You Ready for The Snow?

-Dreading the inevitable snowstorm heading your way?
+Dreading the inevitable snowstorm and polar vortex heading your way?
 We know how that can feel.
-While you prepare, take five minutes and make sure your home is helping your case, not hurting it.2.
-Retain as much heat as possible
+While you prepare, take five minutes and make sure your home is helping your case, not hurting it.

 On the sides of your house you may notice vents, AC Units, Heat Pumps, etc. that can easily become covered with snow and ice.
 Pour some salt around the base of these units to deter ice forming, and routinely clear snow away from any vents or intakes that you see.
 This will make sure your equipment avoids unnecessary damage during extreme storms.